serinko/gizmo/tutorials/ssh_git_101.md

 # SSH & git Beginner Tutorial

-This how to guide is for people who want to start working with remote repostiories using [SSH (Secure Shell)](https://www.ssh.com/academy/ssh) and [git](https://git-scm.com).
+This how to guide is for people who want to start working with remote repositories using [SSH (Secure Shell)](https://www.ssh.com/academy/ssh) and [git](https://git-scm.com).
 It's written in a step-by-step detailed form to understand the basics while it abstracts away the complexity of these tools.
 Therefore this tutorial contains a bit of information and reference while not going too deep to confuse the user.

 **The aim is to make a user familiar with remote collaborative work, where all files are locally stored in the users computer.
 This knowledge allows for working offline and in parallel from other contributors, creating own branches, merging them via Pull requests back to the remote repository.**